 Shiv Bari Temple in Gagret

 At a distance of around one kilometre from the town of Gagret, an ancient and historical temple of the almighty Lord Shiva is situated on the main road passing through Hoshiarpur and Dharamshala.
 This temple is popularly known as the Shiv Bari Temple that literally means the 'Home or the Abode of Lord Shiva'.
 It is also known as the Drone Shiv Temple and can be simply called Shivbari as well.
-Located in the small village of Ambota in Gagret, the Shiv Bari Temple is almost one kilometre away from the Gagret Chowk and can be travelled via the Gagret to Bharwain Road.
+Located in the small village of Ambota in Gagret, the Shiv Bari Temple is almost one kilometre away from the Gagret Chowk and can be travelled via the Gagret to Bharwain Road in Himachal Pradesh.

 The Shiv Bari Temple has a rich historical background that dates back to almost 5000 years ago.
 According to popular legends, the place of this classical structure was considered to be the training ground and archery practicing range for the disciples of Guru Dronacharya who was famous as the teacher/ Guru of the Kauravas and the Pandavas in the Mahabharata.
 It is widely said that the Shiv Bari Temple was constructed upon Guru Dronacharya's orders along the banks of the sparkling waters of the River Sombhadra for his daughter Jayati who was an ardent devotee of Lord Shiva.
 Popular folk tales also suggest that the Shiv Bari Temple in Gagret is one of the few spots where the all-knowing Lord Shiva is present in the form of a 'pindi' or a 'shiva lingam'.
 Consequently, this temple is visited by hundreds of people from the nearby areas who come to offer their prayers to the deity all the year around and especially in the months of July and August.